VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 **Table X: Enhanced Town-Led Maintenance.** *Pros and cons of a town-led approach to parcel maintenance.*

 ### 2.3.3 Regional Appraisal District-Led Maintenance
-**Regional Appraisal District-led maintenance** would be contingent on the creation of such districts as proposed in part 1 of this report and ideally, follow existing county boundaries per [recommendation 12](#recommendation-12-make-proposed-appraisal-districts-consistent-and-compatible-with-existing-administrative-boundaries).
+**Regional Appraisal District-led maintenance** would be contingent on the creation of such districts as proposed in part 1 of this report and ideally, follow existing county boundaries per [Recommendation 12](#recommendation-12-make-proposed-appraisal-districts-consistent-and-compatible-with-existing-administrative-boundaries).
 This model assumes that the same CAMA provider would be used throughout an appraisal district.
 In this scenario, regional appraisal districts would be staffed and supported to administer a single GIS parcel mapping contract for all of its municipalities, effectively taking over current responsibility from towns.
 Mapping would be required to be

 vendors
 contracts / contract guidance